 11. Djoser had everything he needed for the afterlife

 The whole idea of building a pyramid is to allow the pharaoh to have an easy transition to the afterlife.
-The afterlife is just as life on earth and the pharaoh must eat and drink.
+The afterlife is just like life on earth and the pharaoh must eat and drink.

 A grand total of 40,000 stone artifacts were found to suit him in his afterlife!
 Many of these pre-dated him as well.